 Marin County Public Health passes along these reminders about COVID-19:

 · Cover your nose and mouth with a tissue or sleeve when sneezing or coughing and do not use your hands.

 · Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer.

 · Do not touch your face with unwashed hands.

 · Stay home if you are not feeling well.

 · Contact your healthcare provider and share any travel history if you are not feeling well.

 General information about the novel coronavirus is available at www.cdc.gov and www.marinHHS.org/coronavirus.
-Emailed questions may be sent to email@example.com, although staff recommends checking web resources prior to emailing.
+Questions may be emailed, although staff recommends checking web resources first.

 3501 Civic Center DriveSuite #325San Rafael, CA 94903(415) 473-7496Email: Laine HendricksCounty Administrator website